 (1 row)

-Return a small sampling of rows in table customer_dimension
+Return a small sampling of rows in table customer_dimension:

 => SELECT customer_name, customer_state FROM customer_dimension TABLESAMPLE(0.5) WHERE customer_state='IL';